The Art of War by Sun Tzu

 - Accessible ground: freely traversed by both sides.

-- Entagling ground: ground which has been abandoned but is hard to re-occupy.
+- Entangling ground: ground which has been abandoned but is hard to re-occupy.

 - Temporizing ground: neither side gains by making the first move.